 In the simplest terms, workers’ compensation is an exchange: employees give up their right to sue their employers for injuries and illnesses that happen because of their work, and in exchange have the right to recompense for their medical bills and lost wages due to a long- or short-term inability to continue working.
 Unfortunately, the process of claiming workers’ compensation can be complex, and it is not at all uncommon for employers or their insurance companies to try to deny or reduce the amounts of compensation to which an employee is entitled.
-Here’s what you need to know about pursuing workers’ compensation in North Carolina.
+Here’s what you need to know about pursuing a claim and how a workers’ compensation lawyer in North Carolina can help.

 Are You Eligible for Workers’ Comp in North Carolina?